 To better understand these concepts, let’s look at a few examples:

 - Actual Notice – A restaurant owner sees a broken chair during a routine walkthrough but neglects to repair it.
-If a patron later gets injured using that chair, the owner had actual notice of the danger.
+If a patron later gets injured using that chair, the owner has actual notice of the danger.

 - Constructive Notice – A puddle of water forms in a store aisle due to a leaky roof.
 If the puddle remains visible for hours without any cleanup or warning signs, the property owner may be deemed to have constructive notice of the hazard.